Sting and J. Ralph Help Kick Off 2016 Sundance ASCAP Music Cafe

 The second day of the Music Café featured the rollicking Green River Ordinance from Ft.
-Worth, Texas [listen to our Audio Portrait about their brand new album, Fifteen] acclaimed singer-songwriter Tift Merritt, NYC hardcore legend Walter Schreifels, the dynamic soul pop of Lissie and a second performance from Madisen Ward and the Mama Bear.
+Worth, Texas, acclaimed singer-songwriter Tift Merritt, NYC hardcore legend Walter Schreifels, the dynamic soul pop of Lissie and a second performance from Madisen Ward and the Mama Bear.
 The day culminated with a very special guest performance by Sting and acclaimed documentary film composer J. Ralph, who co-wrote a song, “The Empty Chair,” for the HBO documentary, Jim: The James Foley Story, which screened earlier in the day.
 Sting performed “Message in a Bottle,” “I Hung My Head,” “Every Breath You Take,” “The Night the Pugilist Learned How to Dance” and was joined onstage by J. Ralph for a poignant performance of “The Empty Chair.”
 J. Ralph is nominated a Best Original Song Oscar this year for “Manta Ray,” written with Antony Hegarty for last year’s Sundance doc Racing Extinction.